Traditional Mexican Drinks

 Mezcal traditionally has a very unique, smoky flavor that makes it fairly easy to distinguish from tequila.
 It also tends to taste sweeter, or richer, than tequila.
 You should never buy a bottle of the liquor if it contains a worm—those mezcals are for tourists and contain cheap alcohol.
 Mezcal, like its cousin tequila, is made from agave, which is actually part of the asparagales botanical order, making it a relative of the yucca plant and Joshua tree.
 While tequila can only be made in the Tequila region, mezcal is usually produced in Oaxaca (it can legally come from anywhere in Mexico) and can be made from many types of agave, some of which only grow wild.
 Historically, producers used whatever agave they found locally.

-The other big difference between the two types of Mexican liquor is that mezcal distillers traditionally slow roast the agave by burying it in pits with hot rocks, which infuses the final product with its signature smokiness.
+The other big difference between the two types of Mexican drinks is that mezcal distillers traditionally slow roast the agave by burying it in pits with hot rocks, which infuses the final product with its signature smokiness.
 (Tequila’s agave is generally baked in stone ovens or autoclaves.)

 In North America, tequila has become increasingly more popular with many folks learning how to drink tequila properly.
 Tradition has it that you “slam” back a shot of tequila and this was primarily because the alcohol sold as tequila was nasty.
 These days tequila drinking is an art and you should be sipping and tasting tequila just as if you would an aged Scotch or Rum.